-Learn about project-based learning with online classes today!
+Learn project-based learning skills with online courses and programs

 What is project-based learning?

 Project-based learning (PBL) is a student-centered learning practice designed to teach concepts using real-world problems and challenges.
 PBL is commonly used to develop critical thinking skills and produce high-quality, deeply engaging classroom models and lesson plans.

 Teachers often use project-based learning to provide in-depth learning experiences for students to help them make strides in their education.
 Students are typically given a real-world problem or challenge to solve and are asked to apply what they learn to create a solution.
 This approach to learning is student-centered, with the teacher acting as a guide and facilitator rather than a traditional lecturer.
 Projects can be individual or group-based and often involve interdisciplinary approaches, bringing together concepts from different subject areas.